awsdocs/aws-server-migration-service-user-guide/doc_source/HyperV.md

 1. **\[All systems\]** Creates a firewall rule to accept incoming connections to the WinRM listener\.

 1. **\[All systems\]** Adds the IP address or domain name of the connector to the list of trusted hosts in the WinRM configuration\.
-You need to have this IP address or domain name configured prior to running the script so that you can provide it interactively\.
+You must have this IP address or domain name configured before running the script so that you can provide it interactively\.

 1. **\[All systems\]** Enables Credential Security Support Provider \(CredSSP\) authentication with WinRM\.